Olympic aerials might be the cruelest sport on the mountain. Olympic aerialists love it.

 For Lillis, that meant his Beijing Olympics were done, a sixth-place finish in the men’s aerials individual final and a gold medal in the mixed-team aerials competition to show for it.

 Aerials, the freestyle skiing discipline populated mostly by former gymnasts seeking new thrills, operates with an all-or-nothing final, setting itself apart from its cousins in halfpipe, slopestyle and big air, in which skiers have three runs and their highest score counts.
-Even in biathlon and ski jumping, an athlete gets multiple tries at shooting five targets and hurling themselves off a hill.
+Even in biathlon and ski jumping, an athlete gets multiple attempts at shooting five targets and hurling themselves off a hill.
 But in aerials, there is no room for error in the final.

 “So you can come out in training, stomp every jump, do it all perfect and miss that one competition jump.
 And you’ve traveled across the entire world to take one jump,” said American Justin Schoenefeld, who finished fifth Wednesday.
 “One comp jump, and it’s a real bummer sometimes.”